 Expand your experience with GIS software and learn how to create and edit GIS files, geocode addresses onto a map, re-project data, and use tools like Clip, Buffer, and Spatial Join.

-In this two-day workshop, you'll learn just enough Python scripting to work with it in ArcGIS.
+In this 5 hour workshop, you'll learn just enough Python scripting to work with it in ArcGIS.
+You will create a model, then export that model to Python and edit it.
 Then you'll use the ArcPy mapping module to create and update map layers and content to produce customized maps that can be exported for presentations and reports.
 Whether you need to create 10 or 1000 maps, you'll learn how to save time by using Python.

 Are there clusters in your data?
 Are similar values grouped together?
 How are several pieces of data related?
 This workshop will introduce you to the spatial statistics techniques of point patterns analysis and spatial autocorrelation in both ArcMap and Geoda.

 Learn about important satellite remote sensing concepts.
 Then utilize the different image processing software we have available in the GIS Lab: ENVI (on computers 1 & 2) and ArcGIS (on all computers).

 Did you ever wonder where grocery stores are located in a city?
 Or perhaps biotech firms?
 We will learn how to query several business directories and then take that information one step further by creating customized maps and finding detailed information for specific companies.